Missing your newborn’s “window of opportunity” to sleep? Take a look at these 7 overlooked baby tired signs you might not be noticing!

 4. Tired eyes

 Your baby’s eyes are one of the best telltale signs to rely on.
-After all, it’s one of the most visible sleepy cues we’re asleep—whereas our nose or mouth may look the same, closed eyes are often a good sign we’re asleep.
+After all, it’s one of the most visible cues that we’re asleep—whereas our nose or mouth may look the same, closed eyes are often a sign we’re asleep.

 The same is true for your baby.